Skip to content

 • No data loss: Container images remain in registry

-• Redeployable: Can redeploy anytime with airbase deploy
+• Redeployable: Can redeploy anytime with airbase container deploy

 • Environment-specific: Only removes from specified environment